djdifee/home/README.md

 ### Eslint
-The project uses the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript).
+The project follows the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript).
 These rules should be followed as thoroughly as possible, but if you have a strong opinion about some of the rules you are welcome to raise the question about disabling certain rules.
 To run the linter from the terminal, run ``npm run lint:js``

+### Stylelint
+The project follows the [standard Stylelint config](https://github.com/stylelint/stylelint-config-standard) with a few minor tweaks.
+Look in the [.stylelintrc](.stylelintrc) to make yourself known with these tweaks.

 ### Testing
 Testing is done with the [Jest](https://jestjs.io/) testing framework.
 The tests can be run with the command